 The EurObserv'ER Barometers monitor the renewable energy progress in each Member State of the European Union.
 Every two months a barometer dedicated to one particular renewable energy technology is published.
-Moreover, once a year a EurObserv'ER Overview Barometer1 collects the main indicators published during the year and completes these with additional renewable sectors which have not been detailed in the individual Barometers.
+Moreover, once a year an Overview Barometer collects the main indicators published during the year and completes these with additional renewable sectors which have not been detailed in the individual Barometers.
 Finally, the Overview Barometer also reports on socio-economic aspects: employment and turnover in the field of renewables, and the renewable energy investment climate.
-The country policy reports monitor policy developments by providing an overview of policy changes compared to the Member State Progress Reports.
+The country policy reports monitor policy developments by providing an overview of policy changes compared to the Member State Progress Reports (updated until December 2015).